Taking a Dump... of Information

 Let's talk about my novel's identity crisis.
 I couldn't just pick ONE genre.
 Nope.
 I decided to throw Sci-Fi, Fantasy, and Romance into a blender and hit "frappe."

-Fifteen yellow emoji faces, various expressions: surprised, happy, laughing, in love, sticking tongue out, winking, and crying.
+Yellow emoji faces, various expressions: surprised, happy, laughing, in love, sticking tongue out, winking, and crying.

 By Morgan Larkin November 1, 2025